 - 1 cup fresh bread crumbs from French bread

-CHOPS Coat tops and bottoms of chops with thin mustard coat.
-Season with salt and pepper.
+CHOPS Coat the tops and bottoms of the chops with a thin coat of mustard.
+Lightly season with salt and pepper.

-CRUST Stir together crust ingredients and divide equally on top of chops.
-Press crumbs lightly with back of a spoon to adhere.
+CRUST Stir together the crust ingredients and divide equally on top of chops.
+Press the crumbs lightly with back of a spoon to adhere to the chops.
 Transfer to lightly oiled heavy baking pan.

-Bake for 25 minutes or until meat reaches an internal temperature of 150F.
+Bake for 25 minutes or until meat reaches an internal temperature of 145F - 160F.
+(Why 145F - 160F?
+It's all explained here, Should Cooked Pork Be Pink?)
 If the crumbs don’t brown, place under the broiler for one or two minutes – watching carefully to prevent burning!

 Post a Comment